 What is wood ash?

 Wood ash is basically the leftover materials that collect after burning wood.
-If you heat your home with wood you may find yourself with an overabundance of wood ash material and before you dump it out let’s talk about why it’s so beneficial and where it will be most useful.
+That means, if you heat your home with wood you may find yourself with an overabundance of wood ash material.

 Why do plants like wood ash?

-Because the nutrient content is low, you can actually use it directly on your plants without the risk of burning them.
-Just be sure the ash is cool and not hot before you add it.
+Because the nutrient content of wood ash is low, you can use it directly on your plants without the risk of burning them.

 READ: Lasagna Gardening for Beginners